 Above all high expectations that we have of students, reinforced through our CARE ethos, encourage an appreciation of these values.

-Our teaching of SMSC permeates through the curriculum and is supported by Votes for Schools, drop down days and assemblies.
+Our teaching of SMSC permeates through the curriculum and is supported by Votes for Schools, drop down days, assemblies and our form time programmes.